 Studies and also the snatch world record holders comparison with other elite weightlifters showed: world record holders fix the barbell to the minimum height.
 Also, champions discover this very low lifting earlier in their careers than non-champions.

 This simple quantitative technique mastery evaluation largely determines the weightlifting era, which followed the bench press abolition in 1972.
 Younger, faster, more flexible athletes with highly developed coordination could become world and Olympic champions, not so much relying on absolute strength.
 Summing up, we can say that the two main technical characteristics that distinguish a high-class weightlifter from a low-level athlete are that these athletes raise the maximum weight to a lower height and drop under the barbell faster .

 From this it follows that the only way a weightlifter can quickly drop under the barbell is the ability to relax muscles as quickly as possible.
 According to the famous Soviet scientist Verkhoshansky, “coordination is largely determined by the ability to actively relax muscles.”
 A high degree of intermuscular and intramuscular coordination, which implies a quick switch from muscle contraction to muscle relaxation in weightlifting, is the main technical characteristic of a modern high-class weightlifter.

-Summing it all up, I want to say that the legs and the back strength is important both in CrossFit and weightlifting, but this force needs to be developed correctly.
+Summing it all up, I want to say that the legs and the back strength is important both in functional training and weightlifting, but this force needs to be developed correctly.
 Remember, neither strong legs nor a strong back will help you to increase the results if there is movement, mobility and flexibility understanding lacking.
 I spend a lot of time on these specific aspects of training sessions at my seminars and at the camp.
 See you!!!